 UAC Chair Malatesta introduced the bill which is a change to the basic program and the number of tracks being offered.
 The program, which currently resides in the history department, has five tracks and the proposal would reduce the program to one track.
-Many of the courses are cross-listed which has created difficulty due to reductions in faculty and courses.
+Many of the courses are cross listed which has created difficulty due to reductions in faculty and courses.
 The creations of a single track would reduce the dependency on the other supporting departments.
 The proposal includes the hiring of additional adjunct faculty to allow regular faculty to teach higher level courses.
 Both the History Department and UPPC support the proposal.
 Chair Malatesta was asked in the proposal is for a concentration or a major.
 She said it would be for major and minor and would allow students in the program to continue as Documentary Studies major or minors.
 There was no further discussion and the motion was and made and seconded to approve the bill with the resulting vote: 45 approved; 1 opposed; 2 abstained.

-Senate Resolution 1112-01R re: A Hard Waiver on Student Health Insurance (ULC):
+Senate Resolution 1112-01R re: Student Health Insurance (ULC):

-Chair Fessler informed members of the Senate that the legislation being introduced was in the form of a resolution and not a bill because the Senate is not vested with the authority to form this policy and its action is that of an advisory nature.
-She noted that the power to establish policy of this kind is vested with the President's Office.
-The resolution comes from ULC and the discussion was led by the Vice President of Student Success, Christine Bouchard and the Director of Student Health Services Dr. Peter Vellis.
-A motion was made and seconded and the floor was opened to discussion.
-Dr. Vellis and Ms. Bouchard fielded a number of questions.
+Chair Fessler informed members of the Senate that the legislation being introduced was in the form of a resolution and not a bill.
+The Senate is not vested with the authority to form this policy and its action will be that of an advisory nature.
+The resolution comes from ULC and the discussion was led by Vice President from Student Success, Christine Bouchard and Director of Student Health Services Dr. Peter Vellis.
+A motion was made and seconded to move the discussion to the floor.
+The motion was approved and a discussion ensued with Dr. Vellis and Ms. Bouchard fielding a number of questions.

 Dr. Vellis explained how the waiver process would work.
 There are three forms of insurance available: voluntary, mandatory and hard waiver.
-Under the hard waiver system, a student would be required to purchase university health insurance unless he/she could certify that he/she held some other health insurance policy.
-There is reason to believe that there could be some falsification but this has been done with other schools successfully.
+A student would document what coverage they have and certify that it is true.
+There is reason to believe that there will be some falsification but this has been done with other schools successfully.
 The process could be completed electronically which would require minimal administrative work.
-Dr. Vellis said a voluntary health plan, such as what we have at UA currently, costs around \$1,600 annually per student.
-A hard waiver system would bring the cost down to about \$1,000.
-The main argument for the hard waiver policy is that a significant physical illness or injury can create financial hardship and it would be difficult to pay those expenses out of pocket.
+Dr. Vellis said a voluntary plan is around \$1,600.
+A hard waiver would cost about \$1,000 but shouldn't go higher than \$1,600.
+A significant physical illness or injury can create financial hardship and it would be difficult to pay those expenses out of pocket.